SunnysideAaron/statch/docs/ADRs/ADR-04 Language(s).md

-# TSDR-001 Language(s)
+# TSDR-04 Language(s)

 ## Status

 Accepted

-## Context

 ## Decision

 Go

 ## Why / Notes

   - Compiled, easy to read, easy to maintain, and fast.
   - Concurrency
+  - It is the language I choose for a larger project I'm working on.
+I personally want more experience in go.

 ## Consequences

 Project is locked into Go.

-## Other Options
+## Other Possible Options

-Possibilities:
-- Rust
-  - Pro: Compiled.
-Go has better out of the box support for concurrency.
-- Java
-  - Oracle dependant.
-- php
-  - Script not compiled.
-Will be a bottle neck at scale.
 - Python
   - Script not compiled.
-Will be a bottle neck at scale.
-- Node.js
-  - Javascript is a terrible language.
-It was a hack developed in a few days.
-As fast as it is, Node.js is at it's core just a way for javascript developers to not have to learn another language.

-Not an option:
+## Not an Option

 - c#
-  - Microsoft dependant.
-Cost
+  - Only barely used once or twice.
 - c++
-  - Ecosystem is a mess.
-Not used for much web development today beyond highly optimized for speed code.
+  - Haven't used since college.
+- Java
+  - Haven't used since 2008.
+- php
+  - Script not compiled.
+Don't need more experience with it.
+- Rust
+  - Don't know